 Outliers are a nasty problem for both ANOVA or regression analyses, though at least some folks consider them more of a problem for the latter type of analysis.
 So, I thought I post some of my thoughts on a recent discussion about outliers that took place at CUNY 2009.
 Hopefully, some of you will react and enlighten me/us (maybe there are some data, some simulations out there that may speak to the issues I mention below?).
 I first summarize a case where one outlier out of 400 apparently drove the result of a regression analysis, but wouldn’t have done so if the researchers had used ANO(C)OVA.
 After that I’ll have some simulation data for you on another type of “outlier” (I am not even sure whether outlier is the right word): the case where a few levels of a group-level predictor may be driving the result.
 That is, how do we make sure that our results aren’t just due to item-specific or subject-specific properties.
-Continue reading ‘Some thoughts on the sensitivity of mixed models to (two types of) outliers’
+Read the rest of this entry »

 This post is partly a response to this message.
 The author of that question is working on ordered categorical data.
 For that specific case, there are several packages in R that might work, none of which I’ve tried.
 The most promising is the function

 DPolmm() from DPpackage.
 It’s worth noting, though, that in that package you are committed to a Dirichlet Process prior for the random effects (instead of the more standard Gaussian).
 A different package, mprobit allows one clustering factor.
 This could be suitable, depending on the data set.
 MNP, mlogit, multinomRob, vbmp,

 nnet, and msm all offer some capability of modeling ordered categorical data, and it’s possible that one of them allows for random effects (though I haven’t discovered any yet).
 MCMCpack may also be useful, as it provides MCMC implementations for a large class of regression models.